zzzprojects/docs/dapper-plus.net/pages/getting-started/trial.md

 string licenseName = _configuration["licenseName"]; // or any other technique you usually use to read values from the appsettings.json string licenseKey = _configuration["licenseKey"]; // or any other technique you usually use to read values from the appsettings.json

-Z.Expressions.EvalManager.AddLicense(licenseName, licenseKey);
+Z.Dapper.Plus.DapperPlusManager.AddLicense(licenseName, licenseKey);

 string licenseErrorMessage;
-if (!Z.Expressions.EvalManager.ValidateLicense(out licenseErrorMessage))
+if (!Z.Dapper.Plus.DapperPlusManager.ValidateLicense(out licenseErrorMessage))
 {
     throw new Exception(licenseErrorMessage);
 }